 Chief Scientific Officer

 Over the years, my research has focused on many aspects of cancer biology, including carcinogenesis, apoptosis, cancer metabolism, genomic instability and aneuploidy, cancer body-to-body transmission, polyploidy, oncogenic viruses, cell-cell interactions, virus-cell, and cell-cell fusion.
-My work has been published in 47 articles, cited about 21K times and presented in 181 invited lectures.
-For more details, please see my CV, and articles in The Wall Street Journal, The Findings, The Scientist, and OncLive.
+My work has been published in 59 articles, cited about 23K times and presented in 187 invited lectures and seminars.
+For more details, please see my CV and articles in The Wall Street Journal, The Findings, The Scientist, and OncLive.